cjdbarlow/Part-One/control_of_gastric_emptying.md

 ###Systemic
 * **Motilin** released by the small bowel enhances the strength of the **migrating motor complex**, a peristaltic wave of contraction through the whole GIT which occurs every 60-90 minutes
 * **Sympathetic** input from the coeliac plexus **inhibits** gastric emptying
-* Pregnancy has a number of effecs on gastric emptying:
+* Pregnancy has a number of effects on gastric emptying:
     * Progesterone relaxes smooth muscle and inhibits gastric smooth muscle response to ACh and gastrin, as well as creating incompetence of the LoS leading to GORD
     * Gastrin production increases
     Some gastrin is produced by the placenta.